beenje/addon-pr/README.rst

 addon-pr has been tested on OS X with Python 2.7.
 It should work without problem on Linux as well.

-It requires docopt and PIL.
+It requires docopt and pillow.
 Dependencies will be installed automatically if you use pip. virtualenv is recommended.